-For the 2018 award, the paper must have been published between the dates of January 1, 2015 – December 31, 2017.
-The candidate must have been awarded their PhD no earlier than 2012 or be a current graduate student.
+For the 2020 award, the paper must have been published between the dates of January 1, 2017 - December 31, 2019.
+The candidate must have been awarded their PhD no earlier that 2014 or be a current graduate student.

 Read the full prize specifications.

 See all prizes with open calls for nominations.

 Learn about the SIAM Activity Group on Life Sciences.

 The SIAG/LS Early Career Prize includes of a certificate containing the citation.
 As part of the award, the recipient will be invited to give a brief plenary talk at the conference.
 SIAM will reimburse the recipient for reasonable travel expenses incurred in giving the talk.